My first meal in Kyoto was dinner at this small, homey Okonomiyaki (Japanese savory pancake) restaurant on Sanjo-jingu-Michi (Okonomiyaki Bonbori).

 My sister and I were tired after a day of traveling, so we did not order too much.
-We ordered a stir-fry vegetable, fried kimchi udon noodle, and a seafood Okonomiyaki.
+We ordered a stir-fried vegetable, fried kimchi udon noodles, and a seafood Okonomiyaki.
 The fried kimchi udon noodle was better than I expected.
-It was a mixture of sweet, salty and sour (from the kimchi).
-The pork slices in the fried udon were especially tender and savory, it had absorbed all the different flavors.
+It is a mixture of sweet, salty, and sour (from the kimchi).
+The pork slices in the fried udon were incredibly tender and savory; they had absorbed all the different flavors.

 It was our first time having Okonomiyaki.
 It was intriguing watching the man make it.
 We were full of anticipation.
-When the Okonomiyaki was placed in front of us, we were as if two children who could not wait to dig into a bowl of cookies. 🙂
+When the Okonomiyaki was placed in front of us, we were like two children who could not wait to dig into a bowl of cookies. 🙂

-I could only taste the sweetness of the Okonomiyaki sauce on my first bite, but as I ate on, the other flavors (the vegetables, egg, shrimp, and squid) began to present itself.
+I could only taste the sweetness of the Okonomiyaki sauce on my first bite, but as I ate, the other flavors (the vegetables, egg, shrimp, and squid) began to present themselves.
 It was a savory pancake indeed and also very filling!

-This is a good place to eat if you are in the area and looking for something less commercial.
+This is an excellent place to eat if you are in the area and looking for something less commercial.